SherryNazifi/vscode-dupe-mvp/README.md

 I tested three retrieval approaches using Recall@5 against 442 known duplicate pairs.
 Of those, 397 were checkable because the duplicate was in `pile1` and its canonical issue was in `pile2`.

+* The canonicalization prompt explicitly told the model to discard error strings.
+  That likely contributed to Arm B's lower recall by removing some of the most useful matching signals.
+The prompt was:

+    "Given the github issue which is title + body find the underlying bug and state it one plain sentence that should have the problem and if identifiable the cause.
+Do not mention any formatting, code blocks, stack traces, error-message syntax, version numbers, OS, and the language the report was written in.
+So that different reports of the same underlying bug should produce almost the same statement no matter how their original repost looks like.
+The output should one be one sentence."

 | Arm               | Retrieval method                                         |            Recall@5 |